- Purchase the complete Expat Arrivals London Guide (PDF)

 Expats moving to London with a family will need to look at areas further away from the central business district if they want a more spacious property with a garden at an affordable rent.
 Prices typically become considerably cheaper (and properties much larger) the further one moves from the centre.

 Chelsea, Knightsbridge and South Kensington

-Chelsea, Knightsbridge and South Kensington are some of the most expensive and exclusive areas in London.
-These areas are particularly popular with French expats because of their proximity to the French Consulate, the French Institute, and two French international schools.
+Chelsea, Knightsbridge and South Kensington are some of the most expensive and exclusive areas in London (and the world).
+These areas are particularly popular with French expats because of their proximity to the French Consulate, the French Institute and two French international schools.
 There are also lots of wealthy Spanish, Italian, American and Middle Eastern expats living in Chelsea.

 Chelsea and Knightsbridge are close to some of London’s top nightclubs, restaurants and bars.
-High Street Kensington is lined with designer shops.
-Kensington Gardens is just on the doorstep if residents find they are in need of some fresh air.
+High Street Kensington is lined with designer shops, and Kensington Gardens is just on the doorstep if residents find they are in need of some fresh air.

 The area is served well by the Tube and bus networks and it is also possible to walk to central places in London.